-Please check the information posted on Blackboard BEFORE sending email to the instructor or TA; email should only be used to request information that has not already been posted.
-Responses to email will take the form of announcements in Blackboard if the response involves information that would be useful to other students in the course.
+Please check the information posted on the course website BEFORE sending email to the instructor or TA; email should only be used to request information that has not already been posted.
+Responses to email will take the form of announcements on the course website if the response involves information that would be useful to other students in the course.

 Email should only be sent to the TA if there is a question about marking after work has been marked.
-Office hours will be provided so that students can discuss marking with the TAs in person.
+Office hours will be provided so that students can discuss marking with the TAs in person or by Skype.

-Only email sent from Blackboard or utoronto accounts will be read by the instructor or TA.
+Only email sent from utoronto accounts will be read by the instructor or TA.
 All email should include "PSY313" in the subject header or it may not be read.